Skip to main content

 Start Rate

-• Course Start Rate: The percentage of started courses out of all accessible courses.
+• Course Start Rate: The percentage of started courses out of all accessible courses (assigned and non-assigned).

 • Path Start Rate: The percentage of started paths out of all assigned or started paths.